CASH v. DAU

 - But we have very few samples.

-- All these 4th cousin samples relate to just two people, who are siblings.
+- The 4.1 samples relate entirely to two people on the Cashel side, who are siblings.

 - It is the 5th cousins comparison that makes the Baronets theory look true.